Tell us a bit about yourself

 The module leaders have been truly inspiring with their insights into each of the disciplines being taught.
 Each of the modules have great content and a rich mix of articles/journals and external recommendations, but the module leaders are in a league of their own.

 What is it like studying for an MBA?

 Genuinely, very enjoyable, but highly taxing as a part-time student.
 I underestimated the level of planning and commitment required to maintain focus and keep up with the lessons.
 Having a family, an intense job and an interest in a family business has taken its toll!
 If I were to do it again, I would make space for work and the MBA – plus keep time available to relax between them.

 Tell us about the community at Warwick Business School.
-This could be your cohort or the wider Global community.

 The community is awesome!
 It is really supportive and everybody understands the challenge we all face so we have proactively been helping each other out.
 I have made some good friends from this and learnt a lot from my cohort in other industries.